 Quicker movement of Consignment - Another huge advantage of E-Way Billing will be the removal of the large number of check-posts crosswise over state borders and national highways, resulting in ease of movement of goods.

-Reduced Logistics Cost - E-Way Bill would reinforce proper invoicing and along these lines would reduce tax avoidance.
+Reduced Logistics Cost - Logistic bill or E-Way Bill would reinforce proper invoicing and along these lines would reduce tax avoidance.
 In the longer run this bill is expected to reduce our Logistic cost to GDP proportion, which is currently very high when compared to other countries.

 However there are some bottlenecks which are issues of concern for the logistics industry.
 Putting the disadvantages of E-Way Billing in a nutshell we have: